naman1167/Scratch_Programming/README.md

 - **🕰️ Scratch Clock** - A functional clock that displays the current time in real-time.
 - **🐉 Dragon Game** - A fun and interactive game featuring a dragon as the main character.
+- **📹 Video Sensing Project** - An interactive project that uses webcam motion detection for gameplay.
 - _(More projects will be added over time!)_

 ## 🚀 How to Use